 The Vestcor Investments Private Equity, L. P. invests in units of limited partnerships managed by well-known, experienced general partners.
-Excluding the publicly-traded holdings, a 1% increase or decrease in the per unit net asset values reported by the limited partnerships would result in an increase or decrease the carrying value of investments in this fund at December 31, 2018 by \$329 (2017 - \$157).
-It is reasonably possible that the valuations used by the fund may require material adjustment to the carrying value of its investments.
-The maximum exposure to loss in this fund is the fair value of its investments plus uncalled commitments (see note 13).
+Excluding the publicly-traded holdings, a 1% increase or decrease in the per unit net asset values reported by the limited partnerships would result in an increase or decrease the carrying value of investments in this entity at December 31, 2019 by \$1,036 (2018 - \$329).
+It is reasonably possible that the valuations used by the entity may require material adjustment to the carrying value of its investments.
+The maximum exposure to loss in this entity is the fair value of its investments plus uncalled commitments (note 13).